learn-co-curriculum/recursive-search/README.md

 }
 ```

 There are many ways to solve this problem.
-We suggest starting with the bases cases.
+We suggest starting with the **base
+cases**.
 What are they?

 Feeling stuck?
 Have a hint!
-Do you need to pass the whole array with every recursive call or just part of it?
+Do you need to pass the _whole_ array with every
+recursive call, or just _part_ of it?

 Use the language of your choosing.
-We've included starter files for some languages where you can pseudocode, explain your solution and code.
+We've included starter files for some
+languages where you can pseudocode, explain your solution and code.

-## Before you start coding:
+## Before you start coding

 1. Rewrite the problem in your own words
 2. Validate that you understand the problem